plone/Products.statusmessages/README.txt

 cookie.
 In version 1.x a server side session like storage has been used, but this turned out not to be caching friendly for the usual web caching strategies.

-- History in HISTORY.txt
+- History in docs/HISTORY.txt

-- License terms in LICENSE.txt
+- License terms in docs/LICENSE.txt

 Read more at http://plone.org/products/statusmessages